MocLG/MocLG/README.md

 I am Luka Gejak, a 16 years old systems programmer and Linux Kernel Developer (`luka.gejak@linux.dev`).
 My core focus is on low-level system architecture, networking subsystems, and driver development.

 My expertise includes:
-- **Linux Kernel Development:** Actively contributing patches and improvements to the `hsr` subsystem, as well as reviewing and contributing to the `staging/rtl8723bs` driver.
+- **Linux Kernel Development:** Actively contributing patches and improvements to the `rtw88` subsystem, as well as reviewing and contributing to various linux related projects.
 - **Driver Porting:** Developing modern `mac80211`-based ports for legacy drivers.
 Most notably, porting the `rtl8723bs` driver to the modern `rtw88` wireless framework to replace the legacy staging driver.
 - **Android Custom Kernels:** Building and optimizing custom kernels, such as my 4.19.x kernel port for the Samsung Exynos990 series, specifically optimized for Kali NetHunter, which is now **upstreamed to official Kali Nethunter repository**.
 - **Systems Engineering:** Building high-performance, terminal-based system utilities and engaging in hardware-level security research.